Introduction

 consistent

-The consistent option produces the same chart display for the same chart structure each time the layout is run.
+This option produces the same chart display for the same chart structure each time the layout is run, provided that the exact same data and options were used.
 This can be useful for providing undo-redo support for a chart.
-Note that layouts will only be consistent with previous layouts that use the exact same data and options.

 fix